syncfusion-content/wpf-docs/wpf/DropDown-Button/Multiline-Text-Support.md

 documentation: ug
 ---

-# Multiline support in WPF Dropdown Button (DropDownButtonAdv)
+# Multiline Text in WPF Dropdown Button (DropDownButtonAdv)

 Multiline support is used to render text content of the Dropdown Button control in multiple lines for precise view.
 One can apply the multiline text by using the [IsMultiLine](https://help.syncfusion.com/cr/wpf/Syncfusion.Shared.Wpf~Syncfusion.Windows.Tools.Controls.DropDownButtonAdv~IsMultiLine.html) property.